 A number of those who responded positively to the idea of convergence also felt the entire issue was overblown.
 “It could change but isn't likely.
 I am more valued for my thought process and ability to conceptualize than specific technologies,” said one confident subscriber.
-Said another: “The technologies we are talking about are tools, the means to an end.
+“The technologies we are talking about are tools, the means to an end.
 The convergence allows for a more unified design execution.
-These are neutral-neither positive nor negative.
+These are neutral — neither positive nor negative.
 How we, as an industry, respond and use these technologies will be what has the effect.
 This remains to be seen.
 The tools are like a handgun; in and of itself, it is neither positive nor negative.
-It is the users of the tools that determine the outcome.”
+It is the user of the tool that determines the outcome.”

 “Convergence is just the latest catch phrase for continuing changes in technology,” said another skeptic.
 “There will always be new technologies and the latest tricks — call it what you will.
 Large format imaging has not replaced the scenic artist; computer-based lighting consoles have not changed the fundamental principles of lighting; and digital audio consoles have not changed the need for someone with ears.
 Having lighting and video share some common control is not revolutionary, merely evolutionary.
 You still need people to create the content, set up, and maintain the gear, etc. It might have a short-term impact on the perception of the client, which may be positive, but eventually (shortly, I imagine), it will just be the way that is done, just another tool, like pre-rigged truss, digital audio consoles, and moving lights.”